 This picture by Nikita Pigorov, published in European Photography 98, was removed from our Facebook page on 8 April, 2016.

-Media Partnerships 2015: European Photography welcomes Media Partnerships by cooperating with and promoting international initiatives and events.
-In 2015, we are offering up to eight partnerships in two categories prime partnerships and promotional partnerships.
-Download our application guidelines here (PDF, 87 KB)
+Media Partnerships 2018: European Photography welcomes Media Partnerships by cooperating with and promoting international initiatives and events.
+In 2018, we are again offering partnerships in two categories prime partnerships and promotional partnerships.
+Email us for application guidelines.

 European Photography 94 on Retro-Photography: “Retro as recourse to past aesthetics has always existed the Renaissance, Historicism and Postmodernism were all retro-movements on a large scale.
 Today, we are once again experiencing such a trend towards creative remembering, also in the field of photography.”
 Photo: Neil Krug